AustinHartman/auhar.com/_posts/2018-05-31-free-throws-and-randomness.md

 of the half.
 Clearly, each of those shots have different likelihoods of going in.
-There is no way both the dunk and the half court heave have exactly the same 45% chance of going in or even remotely similar chances of going in.
-It would be a lot harder to know if a player is shooting a better percentage when the degree of difficulty (changes based on shot distance, defense, balance of the shooter etc.) of the players' shots are never constant.
+There is no way both the dunk and the half court heave have exactly the same 45% chance of going in or even remotely similar chances at that.
+It would be a lot harder to know if a player is shooting a better percentage when the degree of difficulty (which changes based on shot distance, defense, balance of the shooter etc.) of the players' shots are never constant.
 But with free throws, I feel confident in assuming that the